 Additionally, I have had the pleasure of speaking to leaders of these companies and others in my Pinnacles video interview series, which launched late last year.
 For more M&A news, and to learn about Offit Kurman’s Business Law and Transactions Practice Group, click here.

 In the past couple weeks, I have received a number of questions from clients about Maryland’s new mandatory paid sick leave law, known as the Healthy Working Families Act.
 The law, which has stirred controversy and provoked resistance from business owners, overcame Governor Larry Hogan’s veto in January and went into effect on February 11.

 What does the new law entail?
-My colleagues Russell Berger and Sarah Sawyer published an excellent article that answers the question.
+My colleagues Russell Berger and attorney published an excellent article that answers the question.
 They write:

 “[T]he main impact of the law is that businesses with fifteen or more employees in Maryland will need to provide at least 40 hours of paid sick or safe leave per year to qualifying employees.
 Employers with fourteen or fewer employees will be required to provide the same leave, but there is no requirement that the leave is paid.
 Many existing leave policies may satisfy the requirements of this new law.
 However, adjustments may be necessary or optimal given certain details of the paid sick leave law, specifically as it pertains to the accrual of paid sick leave, carry over from year to year of paid sick leave, and employee eligibility (which all could differ from existing paid time off policies).
 Obviously, any employer with fifteen or more employees that do not have a paid leave plan will, at a minimum, need to adopt a paid sick leave plan.”